Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

 in which $M_\mathrm{CO}$ is the mass of the compact object and $M_\mathrm{core}$ and $R_\mathrm{core}$ are the mass and radius of the core, respectively.
 The global parameters of these simulations are indicated by white stars in both panels of Figure \ref{fig:CE}.

-Though classical \TZOs are powered only by NSs, we introduce a BH here in order to give a one-to-one comparison of the core structure of the same primary star at the same stage of evolution in both the disrupted and non-disrupted case.
+Though classical \TZOs\ are formed only from NS CE events, we introduce a BH here in order to give a one-to-one comparison of the core structure of the same primary star at the same stage of evolution in both the disrupted and non-disrupted case.
 Utilizing a secondary with a larger mass allows us to test both cases controlling for all other factors.

-Though both cores are initially deformed by the incoming CO, the strong shocks created by the BH completely disrupt the core while the weaker shocks of the NS allow the highest density material to remain centrally concentrated.
+Though both cores are initially deformed by the incoming compact object, the more intense shocks created by the BH completely disrupt the core while the less intense shocks of the NS allow the highest density material to remain centrally concentrated.
 Both cores are spun up through this process, but as long as the spin is lower than that required to form a disk, we can assume quasi-spherical accretion that is requisite to power a classical T\.{Z}O.

-An accounting of the angular momentum budget as the CO merges with the core may provide us with a parameter space of progenitor systems in which quasi-spherical accretion is possible.
+An accounting of the angular momentum budget as the compact object merges with the core may provide us with a parameter space of progenitor systems in which quasi-spherical accretion is possible.